Visiting Washgington? What A capital Idea!

 The National Mall and Memorial Parks are the ideal places to start and, if you are lucky enough to be there in spring, the spectacular cherry blossoms will be in full bloom.
 These Japanese cherry trees produce a riot of colour, almost like a fireworks display as the trees explode in bursts of white, pink and purple offset by the azure blue skies that Washington lays on at this time of year.

-Anchoring the Mall’s west end is the hallowed shrine to Abraham Lincoln, who gazes peacefully across the reflecting pool beneath his neoclassical Doric-columned abode.
+At the west end of the mall is probably one of the most austere statues ever carved from granite.
+Abraham Lincoln sits in a giant chair gazing, I have always felt, pensively at the reflecting pools wondering perhaps at the changing face of American politics.
 I have spent many an hour sitting at his feet looking eastwards to the Washington Monument, the view seen so often in countless movies shot in and around the city; it is something quite magical.

 Just peaking at 555ft (and 5in), the Washington Monument is the tallest building in the district.
 When I first visited Washington I took the 70-second elevator ride to the observation deck and I was instantly able to get my bearings with the 360-degree view of the entire city.